milvus-io/milvus/tests/python_client/README.md

 # Guidelines for Test Framewrok

-This document guides you through the pytest-based PyMilvus ORM test framework.
+This document guides you through the Pytest-based PyMilvus test framework.

 > You can find the test code on [GitHub](https://github.com/milvus-io/milvus/tree/master/tests/python_client).